flatland-association/flatland-rl/docs/tutorials/01_gettingstarted.rst

     obs, info = env.reset()

 Which provides the initial observation for all agents (obs = array of all observations).
-In order for the environment to step forward in time we need a dictionar of actions for all active agents.
+In order for the environment to step forward in time we need a dictionary of actions for all active agents.

 .. code-block:: python